-The location of Brent Knoll is shown below on an "active" Google Map:
+The location of Brent Knoll is shown below:

 The Newman connection to Brent Knoll in north Somerset is quite recent, beginning in 1954 when I started at Hill Brow primary school at the eastern side of the village - now known by its old name of "Somerset Court" (photo right), the place where the infamous Judge Jeffreys held court after the Monmouth Rebellion, and from where those found guilty were dragged up the road to what is now the Fox and Goose Inn at the crossing of the A38, where they were hanged and probably quartered - a gruesome history which fascinated all of us schoolboys!
 The school is now used by the National Autistic Society.